All Pokémon Pokopia Moves and Transformations List — How to Unlock Every Move

 How do I restore PP in Pokémon Pokopia?

-Eat Leppa Berries (found by headbutting Leppa Berry trees or received from Pokémon) or use the healing machine at any rebuilt Pokémon Center, which fully restores PP once per day.
+Eat Leppa Berries (found by headbutting Leppa Berry trees or received from Pokémon) or use the healing machine at any rebuilt Pokémon Center, which fully restores PP once per day (resets at 5am).

 What moves transform Ditto into another Pokémon?